Property factors and managers

 Written statement of services

-All factors must give you a simple and transparent ‘written statement of services’.
+All factors must give you a simple and transparent written statement of services.
 It must include details of:

 their authority to act on behalf of the homeowners

-the services they will provide and target times for routine and emergency repairs
+target times for routine and emergency repairs

 any late payment charges and how to request their debt recovery procedure